 - Zucchini Pesto with Zucchini Noodles

-RAINBOW THAI ZUCCHINI NOODLE BOWL + CRISPY TOFU
+RAINBOW ASIAN ZUCCHINI NOODLE BOWL + CRISPY TOFU

 Abundant with colorful vegetables, crisp tofu and dressed with a spicy peanut dressing.
 It’s light, healthy and perfect for summer dining!